 There may be safer ways for your workers to transfer files, such as using corporate storage or collaboration tools, instead of using USBs.

-As often happens when a new treat emerges whether it be medical, financial or technological, there a people who will take advantage and try to use it to gain access to your information.
-These most times come in the form or ‘phishing’ emails; these are used to try to trick people inti clicking on a bad link.
+Now that the majority of the population has been vaccinated, it is important not to forget about the vaccine scams related to coronavirus.
+As often happens when a new threat emerges whether it be medical, financial or technological, there a people who will take advantage and try to use it to gain access to your information.
+These most times come in the form or ‘phishing’ emails; these are used to try to trick people into clicking on a bad link.
 Once clicked, you are taken to an unsafe website which could download malware onto your device, or even steal your passwords.
-At the moment these emails are coronavirus based, telling users that they have the cure, other times they offer a financial reward or always be encouraging you to donate to a fake charity.
-These emails often use real world concerns to trick people into following the link provided.
-You must alert all staff to these emails and make sure they are deleted and not clicked on.
+Vaccine-related scams include requests to pay for a dose or even to speed up your vaccine appointment or get on the waiting list of your appointment.

-Now that having meetings face to face are becoming less common, video conferencing is the new normal, it’s important that your company is using secure video conferencing service.
+Despite lockdown restrictions being lifted, video conferencing will continue to have an impact on all industries and therefore the company must be using secure video conferencing service.
 Many services have additional paid options which might offer more security and privacy features; you may want to consider paying for these.

 There are some services that offer end-to-end encryption, this means all data is encrypted in transit and can only be read by participants of the call.
 This encryption will include any instant messaging and screen sharing that are offered with the service.